equinor/ert/README.md

 3. ert - this repository - the actual application and all of the GUI.

+ERT is now Python 3 only.
+The last Python 2 compatible release is [2.14](https://github.com/equinor/ert/tree/version-2.14)

 ##  Building ert

 #### 1. Build and install [libecl](https://github.com/Equinor/libecl) and [libres](https://github.com/Equinor/libres).